TimoStoff/event_cnn_minimal/README.md

 conda install -y -c conda-forge tqdm conda install -y -c anaconda h5py
 ```
+As a further prerequisite, you will need to have [ROS](http://wiki.ros.org/kinetic/Installation/Ubuntu) installed on your system.
+Make sure not to source your ROS and Conda envs at the same time, as they conflict.
 # Usage

 Clone this repo and submodules: